aburd/react-game-tracker/README.md

-# react-todo-list
+# Game Tracker

-This is a simple todo list app built with React, Redux and Webpack.
-I built this app during my [tutorial series on YouTube](https://www.youtube.com/playlist?list=PLQDnxXqV213JJFtDaG0aE9vqvp6Wm7nBg).
+A game tracker made in React-redux.
+What have a beat?
+What haven't I beat?
+What do I need to get off my ass and finally play?
+Which dragons need slaying?
+Which games are fine left not revisited.
+Let this app help you my child.